JunZhao20/hangman98/README.md

 ## How to run:

-1. Once you are are in the current directory (Check File Navigation)
+1. Once you are in the current directory (Check File Navigation)

-2. Put in your list of words in to Hangman.play_game(['your list'])
+2. Put your list of words into Hangman.play_game(['your list'])

 3. Run this in the terminal: